Gold, silver prices in Azerbaijan down

 By Zeyni Jafarov – Trend:

-The prices of precious metals, excluding platinum, decreased in Azerbaijan on Nov.
-25 compared to the previous price, Trend reports on Nov.
-25 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals, excluding palladium, decreased in Azerbaijan on Nov.
+27 compared to the previous price, Trend reports on Nov.
+27 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |